aodeniyide/build-server/notes.md

 ## Goal #4: A web page showing C programs & their statuses
-* i was not sure how to set this status, which would need to update the html and
+* I was not able to fully complete this task which would need to update the `start.html` page to include the build status